Laxyny/Cryptig/README.md

 From the main window, use **File > Create File Vault** or **File > Open File Vault** to manage encrypted containers for your personal files.
+The vault window now supports drag & drop of files, double-click to preview items and daily backups just like the main password vault.

 ---